joshgillies/node-matrix-importer/README.md

   * `opts.granted`
   * `opts.cascade`

-Returns a new Action instance: `new Action('set_metadata_schema', opts);`.
+Internally this is a helper around `importer.addAction('set_metadata_schema', opts);`.

-For more information on Actions refer to the [node-matrix-import-actions] module.
+Refer to the `importer.addAction` section for more information.

 #### importer.setMetadataValue(opts)